 Griffin is clearly not the quarterback he was last season.
 As a rookie, Griffin was responsible for 27 touchdowns (20 passing and seven rushing), and his passer rating was 102.4.
 He also led Washington to a 10-6 record and the playoffs.

-Griffin no longer throws with confidence.
+However, Griffin is no longer a passer who throws with confidence.
 He seemingly overthrows his receivers whenever he faces pressure and is hesitant to make plays with his feet.
 Redskins receiver Santana Moss recently criticized Griffin for not accepting blame after a recent loss against Philadelphia, which reflected poorly on the quarterback’s leadership attributes.

 “He’s a man, he has the heart of a warrior and is going to go out there and play regardless of the circumstance," Brooks told CSNWashington.com.
 “Everybody can see it.
 Everybody can see it.
 He shouldn’t be playing.”